bejoyjon/Miscelleaneous_documentation/README.md

 #### Experience / Achievements
 1. Built Generative AI solution for proactive service monitoring.
 - Situation: Business colleagues in plants across Europe often face breaks in systems and raise tickets.
 However, no centralized view or analysis of issues across the Business Unit.
-This leads to escalations when multiple failures of the same nature happen at the same time.
-Service teams also focus on providing "quick fix" solutions rather than identify a deeper root cause and propose longer term solutions.
+This leads to escalations when multiple failures of the same nature happen across time or across locations.
+On the other hand, Ticket management teams focus on providing "quick fix" solutions rather than identify a deeper root cause and propose longer term solutions.
 - Task: Proactively identify issues without any input from Business plants or functions, and initiate remediative actions.
 Also, classify issues and map to correct root cause based on previous issue resolution data.
 Present this consolidated data to all IT and Business leaders.
 - Action: Designed & implemented GenAI-based data collection & inference pipelines using Python, MySQL, Power BI & GPT 4-o and 4.1 models.
 - Result: Proactively identified 8 new issue topics / themes without , Improved data accuracy from 90.4% to 99.9% & saving 10+ person-hours/week.